Los Angeles Battery Defense Attorneys

 For an act to be charged as battery, the prosecutor must prove the following:

-Even if there are no injuries on the victim, you can still be charged with battery if there is evidence of the above.
+Even if there are no injuries to the victim, you can still be charged with battery if there is evidence of the above.

 When facing battery charges, you need an attorney who can aggressively and powerfully defend you against your criminal charges.